quantum-glossary/quantum-glossary.github.io/glossary/language_related/language_related.md

 # Language Related Terms

-All terms closely related to programming languages.
+All terms that are closely related to programming languages.
 {: .fs-6 .fw-300 }